 You can install, configure, and deploy the VMware SQL with MySQL for Tanzu Application Service tile.
-The VMware SQL with MySQL for TAS service enables you to create and use MySQL service instances on demand.
+The VMware Tanzu for MySQL service enables you to create and use MySQL service instances on demand.

 Role-based access in Tanzu Operations Manager